raceychan/raceychan.github.io/blog/2025-08-03T14_29-encapsulation-beyond-syntax-do-access-modifiers-still-matter/content.md

 In Python, we don’t have enforced access modifiers,  and that’s fine.
 We have conventions, type checkers, and design discipline.
 What matters is that you _use them deliberately_.

-Don’t add encapsulation for its own sake.
+Don’t add encapsulation for its it-tooown sake.
 But don’t dismiss it just because you’re writing Python.
 If anything, Python’s flexibility makes it _more_ important to clearly mark your boundaries.

 Start by separating your data classes from your service classes.
 Use underscores to guide intention.
 Avoid meaningless setters.
 Prefer real methods with real names.
 And think in terms of public interfaces,  whether you're building a class or an entire API.